 Be sure to double check the glow radius on your IR patch with a Night Vision device before deployment.

-After much research and testing, we introduced a proprietary process, SandStorm Technology™ on all our IR patches.
+After much research and testing, we introduced a proprietary process we call SandStorm Technology™ on all of our reflective patches.